rackerlabs/support-how-to/content/managed-operations/oracle-business-intelligence-enterprise-edition-tips.md

 1. Stop Business Intelligence (BI) Services.

-2. When prompted for the Weblogic username and password, provide the username and modified password.
+2. When prompted for the WebLogic username and password, provide the username and modified password.

 3. Delete the ``tmp`` files for Admin and BI servers before starting the services.

 4. Start BI Services.

 ### Fix OBIEE report errors